shoully/WinFi/README.md

 # Win-Fi

-WinFi is VirtualWiFi that helps you to transform your PC internet connection into a WiFi hotspot.
+Win-Fi is VirtualWiFi, and free windows software that helps you to transform your PC internet connection into a WiFi hotspot.

+You can easily create a WiFi hotspot to connect all your devices, just give your hotspot a name and password, and you are ready to go.

 ### Manually setup

-While winfi help you to create hotspot but you can manually create it with netsh using CMD in windows
+While Win-Fi help you to create hotspot but you can manually create it with netsh using CMD in windows

 #### Setup net hotspot